CloudVLab/qwiklabs-content-bundle-spec/exam-bundle-spec.md

 #### multiple-select Items

-A quiz item that has multiple options, any number of which are answers.
+An exam item that has multiple options, any number of which are answers.
 Correct options are _answers_, and incorrect options are _distractors_.

 attribute | required | type       | notes
 ----------| -------- | -----------| -----------------------------------------